CDCgov/RecordLinker/tests/algorithm/README.md

     The results of the algorithm tests will be available in the `results/output.csv` file.

-    The results will be in a csv formatted file with each test case number, the expected result, and the actual response from the algorithm.
+    The results will be in a csv formatted file withthe following columns: `Test Case #`, `Expected Result`, `Match Results`, and `Error`.

+## Rerunning Algorithm Tests

+After you've run the algorithm tests, you may want to rerun the tests with different seed data, test data, or configurations.
+Edit the csv files and/or the confirguration file as needed and then run the following commands to rerun the tests.

+1. Reset the mpi database

+    ```bash
+    docker compose --profile algo-test run --rm algo-test-runner python scripts/reset_db.py
+    ```
+2. Run the tests

+    ```bash
+    docker compose --profile algo-test run --rm algo-test-runner python scripts/run_tests.py
+    ```

 ## Environment Variables